Ola Uduku: Early life and education

 Uduku is from Nigeria.
 She attended Federal Government Girls' College, Owerri.
 She studied architecture at the University of Nigeria, where she worked toward a master's degree in the design of solar housing in the Tropics.
 She moved to the United Kingdom for her graduate studies.
-Uduku earned her doctoral degree at the University of Cambridge, where she researched factors that impacted the design of schools in Nigeria.
-After earning her doctorate, Uduku completed her qualifying examinations at the Royal Institute of British Architects.
-She was appointed to the faculty at the Edinburgh College of Art.
+Uduku earned her M.Phil, followed by her doctoral degree at the University of Cambridge, where she researched factors that impacted the design of schools in Nigeria.
+She is an historic fellow of Robinson College Cambridge.
+After earning her doctorate, Uduku completed her part 2 RIBA at the Royal Institute of British Architects and is an associate member of the RIBA.
+She also has part 3 qualifications from the Nigeria Institute of Architects.
+She obtained an MBA from the University of Strathclyde, and has a PgCert in Education from the University of the Arts, London.

 Research and career

-A few years later Uduku joined the University of Strathclyde, where she earned an Master of Business Administration.
+A few years later Uduku joined the University of Strathclyde, where she earned a Master of Business Administration.
 Uduku served as Associate Professor in Architecture and Dean for Africa at the University of Edinburgh.
 Her research considers educational architecture in Africa.

 In 2001 Uduku became a founding member of ArchiAfrika, a nonprofit which looks to improve contemporary architectural history in Africa.
 She created an exhibition at the Manchester School of Art which explored the Alan Vaughan-Richards archive.

 In 2017 Uduku was appointed Professor of Architecture in the Manchester School of Architecture.
 Here she leads graduate research programmes in urbanism, heritage and conservation.
 She founded EdenAppLabs, a team of researchers who are looking at the use of mobile apps for environmental design.